vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/07/019/05_tava_chyautnAni.md

 In either case śatatamā́is a problem.
 Everyone wants it to be the 100th thing (probably púr- ‘fortification’) that Indra destroys (after the 99 in b).
 Grassmann suggests reading śatatamā́m, which would provide the desired feminine accusative (agreeing with púr-), but among other things would damage the meter (since, s.v. viṣ, he is still reading an augmented aviveṣīḥ).
 Geldner suggests that it [what is unspecified, presumably the sandhi agglomeration] is to be dissolved (“aufzulösen”) into masc. śatatamám, and the 100th thing that Indra destroys is Śambara himself.
 He makes no mention of meter, though this dissolution would cause the same metrical problem.
 Oldenberg suggests 16 supplying neut. pl. cyautnā́ni (without translating), but I don’t see how an ordinal “hundredth” can qualify all hundred items in the plural.
 There is a much simpler solution: to take śatatamā́as a feminine instrumental with the old ending -ā.

 Although Oldenberg claims (in arguing against Grassmann) that the fem. stem should be śatatamī́-, this is simply wrong.
 See AiG II.2 §457, which establishes -ā as the rule and -ī as the rare exception.
-Cf. for -tama-stems purutámā- of Uṣas and mātŕ̥tamā-, and for ordinals the well-attested feminine prathamā́-.
+Cf. for -tama-stems purutámā- of Uṣas and mātŕ̥tamā-, and for ordinals the well-attested feminine prathamā́-.
 Or, if Geldner is correct that the reference is to Śambara himself, śatatamā́can be a masculine instr. sg.
 In either case the text can stand as it is, with no metrical or sandhi problems, and the syntax can be rescued.

 Geldner takes nivéśane in c as ‘at evening’.
 The word generally means ‘causing to settle down’ (the usual association of -ana-nominals with the transitive-causative áya-formations) or, as a noun, ‘settling down’, and is sometimes associated with Savitar’s bringing the world to rest in the evening (IV.53.6, I.35.1, VI.71.2), an association that must have led to Geldner’s tr.
 But the word never otherwise means ‘evening’.
 I read it with its full lexical value, but with a sinister edge.
 “Bringing them to rest” is a euphemism like ásvāpayaḥ ‘you put to sleep’ in 4d.
 Oldenberg mentions the “going to rest” possibility, but opts instead for “in the dwelling place (of the enemy).”
 Again, there seems to me no reason for this attenuation of the meaning.